top of page

 The Emberá and the Harpy Eagle

-Aguilucho: Dance of the Harpy Eagle, a documentary shot in the Darién Gap, Panama focusing on conservation efforts by the Emberá tribe and The Peregrine Fund to protect fragile Harpy Eagle nesting sites.
+Aguilucho: Dance of the Harpy Eagle, a documentary film shot in the Darién Gap, Panama focusing on conservation efforts by the Emberá tribe and The Peregrine Fund to protect fragile Harpy Eagle nesting sites.

 Learn more and view the film trailer here.